-- The Java UNIX Display does not have a Customs Options tab.
-Use the Trace Options tab to set all trace parameters. - For Java AS/400 File Transfer, tracing is set from the General Options tab.
+- The Java UNIX display does not have a Customs Options page.
+Use the Trace Options page to set all trace parameters. - For Java AS/400 File Transfer, tracing is set from the General Options page.
 Clicking Enable Trace results in a new trace control button on the emulator's toolbar.